 Heck Allen: One of the storymen for Tex Avery's unit.
 Although, he was also storyman on the Captain and the Kids cartoons and for the Harman-Ising unit.
 He briefly left to work at the Walter Lantz studio in the late 1940s.

-Tex Avery: Formerly a director at Warner Bros., Avery arrived at the studio in 1942 (after a falling-out with Leon Schlesinger over the ending to Avery's "The Heckling Hare") and quickly turned it upside down with his frantic and wacky cartoons, as the studio gave him more creative freedom.
-Creator of Droopy, Screwy Squirrel, George and Junior and Red Hot Riding Hood.
+Tex Avery: Formerly a director at Warner Bros., Avery arrived at the studio in 1942 (after a falling-out with Leon Schlesinger over the creation of the "Speaking With Animals" series of shorts and the original ending to "The Heckling Hare" where Bugs and Willoughby the Dog were supposed to fall again, with Bugs yelling, "Hold on to your hats, folks!
+Here we go again!" and ending on that note) and quickly turned it upside down with his frantic and wacky cartoons, as the studio gave him more creative freedom.
+Creator of Droopy, Screwy Squirrel, George and Junior and the redheaded showgirl from Red Hot Riding Hood.

 Joseph Barbera: A former storyman at Terrytoons, Barbera arrived at the studio's inception and was soon paired with animator Bill Hanna to direct Puss Gets the Boot, which gave birth to the Tom and Jerry series.
 With Hanna, he worked almost exclusively on the series until the studio closed.
 He and Hanna were promoted to producers in 1955, and after the studio's closure, set up their own studio, where they would go on to make TV animation history.